Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What is the average house price in Bandung as of 2026?

-As of early 2026, the average house price in Bandung is approximately IDR 2.3 billion (around USD 145,000 or EUR 133,000), though this blends everything from compact landed homes to premium cluster properties.
+As of early 2026, the estimated average house price in Bandung is around IDR 2.3 billion (roughly $140,000 USD or about EUR 130,000), though prices vary considerably depending on the neighborhood and property type.

 How much have property prices increased in Bandung over the past 12 months?